UMM-CSci-4453-S19/lab-2-schon094/README.md

 * has a unique value for each row (super key)
 * is no longer a super key if any attribute is dropped

 In the column definition I provided above, you have told the DBMS that the column `id` serves as the primary key for the table.
 The extra `AUTO_INCREMENT` ensures that this field (see how I've used all 3 of the words?) has a unique value for each row, and `NOT NULL` ensures that there is a value in the field… hence it really is a primary key.
-(DBMS allow people to cheat a bit-- technically a column can't serve as a PRIMARY KEY if it has a NULL value)
+(DBMS allow people to cheat a bit – technically a column can't serve as a PRIMARY KEY if it has a NULL value)

 ### Giving it some data